-Over the term of an average home loan, interest charges can add up to hundreds of thousands of dollars on top of the amount borrowed.
-Interest on the mortgage you use to buy your primary residence is not tax deductible, it’s purely a cost.
-But there are ways to save tens of thousands of dollars over the life of the loan.
+Over the term of an average home loan, interest charges can add up significantly.
+However, there are ways to save tens of thousands of dollars over the life of your loan.

 The most obvious way to lower your mortgage costs is to seek a better interest rate.

-While rate is important, it’s not the be all and end all of minimising costs.
-In some cases, it might be worth opting for a mortgage with a slightly higher rate, if its features can bring other forms of savings.
+The features of your loan can often be just as important to minimising costs as your home loan rate.
+In this sense, it might be worth opting for a mortgage with a slightly higher rate, if its features can bring other forms of savings.

-Mortgages may have features that can cut costs in other areas of your budget, freeing up cash for extra repayments.
+Mortgages may have features that can help you save and spend smarter, freeing up money for extra repayments.

-Packaging financial products, like credit cards, with your home loan can save on fees.
-Some loans offer access to rewards programs which let you accrue points that can be redeemed for goods and services, such as, flights that you would otherwise have paid for out of your own pocket.
+Some loans offer access to rewards programs which let you accrue points that can be redeemed for goods and services, such as flights that you would otherwise have paid for out of your own pocket.

 Pay more now, less in the long run

 Another approach is to pay fortnightly or weekly rather than monthly.
-For this to make a meaningful difference to the total interest cost, you need to pay half the monthly amount each fortnight, or one quarter of the monthly amount every week.
-This can be particularly useful if you’re paid on a bi-monthly or weekly cycle.
+For this to make a meaningful difference to the total interest cost, you need to pay half the monthly amount each fortnight, or one-quarter of the monthly amount every week.
+This can be particularly useful if you’re paid on a bi-monthly or weekly pay cycle.

-Considering the $450,000 home loan above again, the monthly repayments required on the loan charging 4.59% would be $2,304.
-By paying $1,152 each fortnight or $576 a week, you would save more than $65,500 in interest over the loan’s term and repay the debt almost four and a half years sooner.
+Considering the $450,000 home loan above again, the monthly repayments required on the loan charging 4.75% would be $2,347.41.
+By paying $586.85 a week, you would save more than $70,000 in total interest payments and shave four years off the loan term, as our Macquarie repayments calculator shows.